GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-standardization/index.md

 Effectively companies have traded building apps for the two operating systems iOS and Android and additionally the Web for building apps for three or more super apps platforms.
 The differences between each super app platform may not be as big as the differences between Android, iOS, and the Web, but nevertheless they exist.
-Where on Android, iOS, and the Web we have seen cross-platform approaches like [Flutter](https://flutter.dev/), [Ionic](https://ionicframework.com/), and [React Native](https://reactnative.dev/) ([for Web](https://github.com/necolas/react-native-web)) gain popularity, in the mini apps ecosystem, we can see an effort led by the
+Where on Android, iOS, and the Web, we have seen cross-platform approaches like [Flutter](https://flutter.dev/), [Ionic](https://ionicframework.com/), and [React Native](https://reactnative.dev/) ([for Web](https://github.com/necolas/react-native-web)) gain popularity, in the mini apps ecosystem, we can see an effort led by the